 Mila Kunis and Ashton Kutcher, Blake Lively and Ryan Reynolds, Sheryl Sandberg and Dave Goldberg, what’s common between them?
 All these couples were best friends before they dated and got married.

 Transitioning from the friend zone into the relationship zone is fun but it could prove to be not as easy at times.
 Dating your best friend, as fairy-tale as it might sound, can turn into a giant nightmare if you aren’t careful.
-If your best friend is in love with you and you feel like reciprocating the feelings, you should certainly take some considerations in account.
+If your best friend is in love with you and you feel like reciprocating the feelings, you should certainly take some considerations in the account.

 According to a study1 shared by CNN, among adults in a romantic relationship, the vast majority (83 percent) considered their partner to be their best friend and only 44% college students indicated that their best friend was also their romantic partner.